Carvago/career-framework/tech/career-framework/performance-reviews/managers/calibration.md

 - Employees fill in their self-rating in the competency spreadsheet and submit it to their manager **ahead** of the performance review meeting.
 Employees are encouraged to ask their colleagues for feedback before submitting the self-review.
 - Managers prepare a draft of the performance reviews for the employees based on their self-evaluation, feedback collected and performance observed over the last six months.
 - Technical leaders prepare overview of responsibilities of their guild members and whether those correspond to the seniority.
-E.g. who of the more senior members of guild are not yet involved in code reviews as codeowners.
+E.g. which senior guild members are not yet involved in code reviews as codeowners.
+Or, on contrary, which junior guild members already have more responsibilities.
 - Managers submit the proposed score to their superiors (e.g. Engineering Managers submit the proposed score of their ICs to Engineering Directors).
 The draft score is added to the global spreadsheet.
 - Pre-review calibration sessions are organized within various groups:
   - For each family, its Engineering Director and all Engineering Managers meet and go through the following: